Idlesome/react-launches/README.md

-Note: The redux/sagas/selectors part of this project is overkill for a project this size and is intended as an example of how it might look in a larger project.
+Note: The redux/sagas/selectors part of this project is perhaps overkill for a project this size and is intended as an example of how it might look in a larger project.

 ---